greysonGhost/Simplified-Wattpad/README.md

 # Simplified-Wattpad
-basic js/jquery userscript to remove "annoying" content while reading on wattpad
+basic js/jquery userscript to remove "annoying" content while reading on wattpad - page may need to be refreshed

 ## Current Features
 - removed scrolling author/pfp